-Nominations for the 2014 Templeton Prize will be accepted through Monday, July 1 at 11:00 PM EDT.
-Submissions will be accepted only through the use of an online web form.
+Nominations for the 2018 Templeton Prize will be accepted through Wednesday, June 1, 2017 at 11:00 PM EDT.
+Submissions will be accepted only through the use of the online web form.
 The following information is required to complete your nomination:

 - The nominator's name, organizational affiliation, and valid email address

 - The candidate's full name, gender, organizational affiliation, and contact information

 - A narrative explaining why the candidate is worthy of consideration for the Templeton Prize.
 This narrative needs to be no more than 500 words per category explaining the candidate’s significant contributions to encouraging life's spiritual dimension.
 When writing your prize nomination narrative, please consider the criteria noted below.
 Realistically no single nominee will reflect every area noted; but on the whole, the nomination narrative should reflect the creativity, innovation, rigor and impact of the work of your candidate.
 Please consider each of the following criteria in your written narrative and please carefully articulate how the nominee has effectively contributed to encouraging life’s spiritual dimension within each of the criteria specified below when writing your narrative, and define how the nominee's work is effective in the applicable areas: